Spotted knapweed and dandelion are nature’s gifts for spring cleansing

 - The liver, because of its size, contributes greatly to maintaining body heat.

-A condition called fatty liver can adversely affect many liver functions.
-Fatty liver is most often caused by metabolic syndrome.
-Metabolic syndrome is a group of disorders that manifest as insulin resistance, accumulation of fatty tissue in the abdominal area, high levels of cholesterol and fats in the blood, and high blood pressure.
-It is caused by too much food, too little exercise and heredity.
-Alcohol, hepatitis B or C, which cause serious liver problems, and certain genetic defects also damage the liver.
+Fatty liver disease is most often caused by metabolic syndrome.
+Metabolic syndrome is a group of disorders that manifest as insulin resistance, accumulation of fat tissue in the abdominal area, high levels of cholesterol and fats in the blood, and high blood pressure.
+It is caused by too much food, too little exercise, and heredity.

 PEGASTI BADELJ